F5Networks/f5-google-gdm-templates/supported/standalone/1nic/existing_stack/README.md

     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility
     - A port for accessing your applications via the BIG-IP virtual server
   - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - You must use a BIG-IP instance that has at least 2 vCPU and 4 GB memory.
 For each additional vCPU, add at least 2 GB of memory.
 Note: Because of this requirement, the *n1-highcpu* instance types are not supported.

-The following are the minimum and default Google Cloud Instance sizes:
-    - Good: minimum – **n1-standard-1**; default – **n1-standard-2**
+## Important configuration notes
-    - Better: minimum – **n1-standard-2**;  default – **n1-standard-4**
+  - This template supports service discovery.
+See the [Service Discovery section](#service-discovery) for details.
-    - Best: minimum – **n1-standard-2**;  default – **n1-standard-4**
+  - F5 has created a matrix that contains all of the tagged releases of the F5 Google GDM templates, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
+See https://github.com/F5Networks/f5-google-gdm-templates/blob/master/google-bigip-version-matrix.md.

 ### Security
 This GDM template downloads helper code to configure the BIG-IP system.
-If you want to verify the integrity of the template, you can open the GDM template (**f5-existing-stack-byol-1nic-bigip.py**) and ensure the following lines are present.
+If you want to verify the integrity of the template, you can open the GDM template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.
   - In the */config/verifyHash* section: **script-signature** and then a hashed signature
   - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**